ecedenizcevik/Thesis-Code-Component/README.md

 ## Data Preparation

-The `Dataset_split.py` handles:
+After the raw dataset is downloaded, `Dataset_split.py` does:

-1. Reading raw images from `dataset/`, organized by emotion class.
+1. Reading raw images from the OAHEGA dataset, organized by emotion class.
 2. Randomly splitting each class into 80% training and 20% test sets.
 3. Creating `dataset_split/train/<class>/` and `dataset_split/test/<class>/` directories.
 4. Copying images accordingly for compatibility with Keras' `ImageDataGenerator`.